Trustees

 Initially trained as an electronics engineer with Philips and with a post graduate degree in business administration.
 Gerry spent 20 years working in life science and medical technology research in the UK, France and the USA.

-In 1999 he founded a company in Cambridge that developed some of the most advanced medical imaging technology for detecting and treating eye disease.
+In 1999 he founded a medical imaging company in Cambridge that developed technology for detecting and treating eye disease.

-He retired to Lowestoft in 2015 with his boat (and wife), bought and renovated a traditional heritage smokehouse to re-introduce the ancient art of smoking foods, Having retired yet again, he now works as a business consultant & coach.
+He retired to Lowestoft in 2015 with his boat (and wife), bought and renovated a traditional heritage smokehouse to.
+Having retired yet again, he now works as an author, business consultant & training specialist.

 He comes to the Trust with one eye to the future to help improve the experience and life chances of all potential sailors.
 He fervently believes that sailing of all varieties enhances life, and the more people that experience time afloat the better.

 Mary’s extensive career in public relations has spanned many genres including the arts, travel and tourism.
-She spent two decades working for a mental health charity and realised the value of challenging the horizons of young people who faced difficult situations in their everyday life.
-Mary promotes the trust throughout East Anglia and is always seeking out new opportunities to ensure that the Excelsior Experience is available to as many individuals as possible.
+She spent two decades working for a mental health charity and realised the value of challenging the horizons of young people who faced difficult situations in their everyday life and so is passionate about the opportunities Excelsior offers to one and all.

 Charlotte comes from a background in youth work and the traditional music industry in Scotland; but after a career break in Martinique where she bought a boat and sailed single-handed round the Lesser Antilles, she decided to make a change and take up sailing professionally.